Political Parties, Elections and Referendums Act 2000: Controversy

 In November 2007 the provisions of the Act were again the subject of scrutiny in the cases of Labour party donor David Abrahams and Scottish Labour leader Wendy Alexander.

-In 2016, several UK police forces started investigations into allegations of election fraud, in the 2015 general election, specifically on the Conservatives breaching the spend limits permitted.
-The majority of allegations focus on the mis-representation of the "battle-bus" finances.
+In 2016, several UK police forces started investigations into allegations of election fraud during the 2015 general election, specifically on allegations that the Conservatives breached the spending limits.
+The majority of allegations focus on the misrepresentation of the "battle-bus" finances.